snowby666/poe-api-wrapper/README.md

 | Code-Llama-34b         | code_llama_34b_instruct   | 4K          | 3K    | ![Free](https://img.shields.io/badge/free-2feb7a)               |
 | Solar-Mini             | upstage_solar_0_70b_16bit | 2K          | 1.5K  | ![Free](https://img.shields.io/badge/free-2feb7a)               |
 > [!IMPORTANT]
 > The data on token limits and word counts listed above are approximate and may not be entirely accurate, as the pre-prompt engineering process of poe.com is private and not publicly disclosed.
+>
+> The table above only shows bots with different display names from their models.
+Other bots on poe.com have the same display name as model.

 ### How to get your Token